What's Going On Around The World Today

 Quick things to know:

-Getting up early is difficult.
-Weekends are full of distractions.
-And finding the energy to work out isn’t easy.
-But that doesn’t mean you have to skip exercise entirely.
-BuzzFeed’s Sally Tamarkin and Jenny Chang compiled two workouts to get you moving.
-Another way to start your week off right: Try one of these ~delicious~ breakfast options that aren’t too caloric.
-Healthy, happy Monday — let’s do this.
+If you have any questions at all about why this is an important day, BuzzFeed UK’s Tom Phillips and Hannah Jewell have all the answers.
+The day is celebrated around the world.
+On Sunday, the Sydney Opera House hosted the All About Women festival, where BuzzFeed asked speakers and panelists about the biggest challenges women are facing today.
+Among the answers: climate justice, male violence, and access to education and opportunity.

-This letter was edited and brought to you by Claire Moses and Brianne O’Brien.
+This letter was edited and brought to you by Natasha Japanwala and Claire Moses.
 You can always reach us here.

 -